Viswalahiri/Scheduling_Algo_Cpp/README.md

 # Scheduling_Algo_Cpp

 A collection of Scheduling Algorithms that I implemented while learning Operating Systems in clear and legible C++.

 Thanks for checking my algorithms out.

+Do you think this will be useful for you?
+Please, star it.

 Do you find some thing you like?
 Please, clone it.

 Do you feel something's missing?
-Don't hestiate to send a pull request.
+Please, don't hestiate to send a pull request.